Edy-ux/Edy-ux/README.md

 **Hi there** 👋
 - 👀 I’m interested in JavaScript.
 React, Styled Componet, tailwind css ,NodeJs Express, GrapgQL and PostgresSQL, ...
-- 🌱 I’m currently studying front-End developer
+- 🌱 I’m currently studying full-stack developer
 - 💞️ I’m looking to collaborate on IT companies
 - 📫 How to reach me: fenderlopes@gmail.com
 -